sboistel/docki/docs/Python.md

 Requierements

-You have to fill the module name wished to the `py/requierements.txt` file.
+You have to fill the module name wished to the `requierements.txt` file.
 This file is used to build your envirement

 ```bash